How to stop Binge Eating with these 9 helpful steps

 Why do I keep wanting to binge eat?

-Binge eating helps to suppress those feelings of stress or anxiety at that moment.
-Binge eating often feels good in the moment.
-Our unconscious thus drives us to binge eat further.
+Binge eating helps to suppress unwanted negative feelings.
+Bingeing often feels good in the moment.
+Because of that, our unconscious drives us to continue to binge eat.

 Why is it so hard to stop binge eating?